Credit Bureau Report Singapore: Read this before requesting one.

 What if the data is incorrect?

-Different ratings and what they mean
+Different ratings of a credit score and what they mean

 This table shows you how to interpret your score and risk grade.